Post

 While local computers are suitable for small to medium simulations, larger molecular systems require more computational power.
 For these cases, researchers typically use high-performance computing (HPC) clusters.

-• Accessing and configuring the BigDawg HPC cluster
+• Accessing and configuring the SIUC BigDawg HPC cluster

-• Running simulations using SLURM, a common workload manager for HPC systems
+• Running MD simulations using SLURM, a common workload manager for HPC systems

 13.2.
 WSL2